They Were Eleven: Story

 Ten young space cadets are put onto a decommissioned spaceship as their final test.
 If they pass this test, their lifelong dreams of being valued people in their respective societies will come true.
 Their orders are to survive as long as they can with what they have.
 Once they arrive at the ship, they find that their crew has gained an eleventh member—and no one can remember the original lineup well enough to recognize which of them is the newcomer.

 As the days pass, the eleven cadets must deal with their suspicions of each other as well as the sudden knowledge that the spaceship is in a decaying orbit around a star, which is causing the temperature on the ship to rise.
 With this rise in temperature, a sickness begins to spread among the crew as they work to stabilize their orbit and determine who among them is the spy.

 Media

 Manga

 They Were Eleven was serialized in the September, October, and November issues of Shogakukan's Bessatsu Shōjo Comic magazine in 1975.
 Shogakukan collected the individual chapters, along with three unrelated short stories by Hagio, into a single bunkoban volume published on July 20, 1976.
 Shogakukan has since reissued They Were Eleven several times: in 1978, 1986, 1994, 2007, and 2019.
 Viz Media originally licensed the series for an English-language release in North America, published in four floppy volumes in 1995, and then in the now out-of-print anthology Four Shōjo Stories in 1996.
-In 2021, Denpa re-licensed the series for publication, set for the second quarter of 2025.
+In 2021, Denpa re-licensed the series for publication and released it in 2025.
 They Were Eleven is also licensed by Ediciones Tomodomo in Spain and by Japonica Polonica Fantastica in Poland.